-These chores for 6-7 year olds are easy so they can learn personal responsibility and independence while helping around the house.
+These chores for 6 year olds and 7 year olds are easy.
+With these chore ideas they’ll learn personal responsibility and independence while helping around the house.

-Six and seven are fun ages.
-Kids are finally able to do most basic self care routines themselves.
+Six and seven years old are fun ages.
+Kids are finally able to do most basic chores and self care routines themselves.
 Us moms don’t have to wipe bottoms or noses anymore by this age.
 It’s freeing.

 It can also be freeing in another way.